Bail Bonds Specialists

 Double “O” Bonding bail agents are experts at providing fast bail services whenever you need it, wherever you need it in the state of Georgia.
 For more then two decades Double “O” Bonding bail specialists have assisted in posting bail, gaining pretrial release quickly and acting as a dependable, astute resource for answers during one of the most disorienting circumstances our clients endure.

-A bail bondsman in Athens from our company will excel in posting bail all hours of the day.
+A bail bondsman in Athens, GA from our company will excel in posting bail all hours of the day.
 We never close so no matter what time you or a loved one is charged with a crime, no one spends any more time sitting in jail than necessary.
 Whether you’ve been arrested in Athens-Clarke County or Jackson County, whether it’s in Wilkes County or Madison County, we can help!
 Over the years we have expanded our knowledge of the procedures and processes in the counties of Franklin, Barrow, Oglethorpe, Hart, Banks and Elbert in order to help as many clients across Georgia as possible.

 What To Expect